heistp/irtt/README.md

 - `filler` the packet filler used: none, rand or pattern (irtt client -fill parameter)
 - `fill_all` whether to fill all packets (irtt client -fillall parameter)
-- `lock_os_thread` whether to lock packet handling goroutines to OS threads
+- `thread_lock` whether to lock packet handling goroutines to OS threads
 - `supplied` a nested `config` object with the configuration as originally supplied to the API or `irtt` command.
 The supplied configuration can differ from the final configuration in the following ways: